 “Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant.” ―Tony Robbins

-A big part of my decision-making missteps has been because I want something right now (like I would rather be typing and staring at the waves right now).
+A big part of my decision-making missteps has been because I want something right now (like I would rather type and stare at the waves right now).

-It occurred to me that I could make more if I had more time to write, but I wasn’t ready to quit my job and become a full-time writer.
+It occurred to me I could make more if I had more time to write, but I wasn’t ready to quit my job and become a full-time writer.

 “We are the creative force of our life, and through our own decisions rather than our conditions, if we carefully learn to do things, we can accomplish those goals.” ― Stephen Covey

-Avoid complacency and following the herd
+Avoid complacency and follow the herd

 Don’t be afraid; nothing is permanent, and if you make a choice you are unhappy with, you can always make a new one.

 “Not making a decision means forgoing an opportunity.” ― Auliq Ice

-Just because most people do something a certain way does not mean that it is the only way to do it.
+Just because most people do something a certain way does not mean it is the only way to do it.

 “Always make decisions that prioritize your inner peace.” ― Izey Victoria Odiase

-You can write out a value-based pros and cons list, research your options, embrace non-binary thinking, be patient, and decide.
+You can write a value-based pros and cons list, research your options, embrace non-binary thinking, be patient, and decide.